-- Carolyn Jenkins offers a free and confidential service as our Graduate Wellbeing Coach.
-Click here for more information and to book a zoom appointment. - Learning support is offered to students at the Christchurch campus by Carole Acheson (carole.acheson@otago.ac.nz).
-Carole provides workshops and one-on-one learning assistance for students on study skills, assignments, presentations and theses. - The International Office in Dunedin is also available and can be contacted by email at international.support@otago.ac.nz - puawaitanga.nz/ phone and web-based service to support Kiwis to improve their emotional wellbeing - their hauora.
+- Nikki Fahey offers a free and confidential service as our Graduate Wellbeing Coach.
+Click here for more information and to book a zoom appointment. - Learning support is offered to students at the Christchurch campus by Mark Owusu (mark.owusu@otago.ac.nz).
+Mark provides workshops and one-on-one learning assistance for students on study skills, assignments, presentations and theses. - The campus chaplains offer pastoral care and spiritual support for all students.
+Contact Sheila Mark to schedule an appointment, sheila.mark@otago.ac.nz - The International Office in Dunedin is also available and can be contacted by email at international.support@otago.ac.nz - puawaitanga.nz/ phone and web-based service to support Kiwis to improve their emotional wellbeing their hauora.
 The service is an alternative to face to face counselling for Kiwis who are struggling but face challenges in accessing traditional counselling.
 All staff are trained professionals and counselling sessions are private, confidential and free.